shaikhsumair01/Youtube_clone/Frontend/README.md

 - Used Chrome developer tools for testing the responsiveness of the UI and Api connectivity.
 You can also test the backend through postman or thunderClient

 # 📌 Future Improvements:
-    1) Will deploy the project on vercel and will connect the backend with the frontEnd.
-    2) Will make the recommended videos section (side-bar(video-navigation)) functional
+    1) Will make the recommended videos section (side-bar(video-navigation)) functional
-    3) Update the search.jsx so that it takes real-time details about the video and display it, since it shows random data (video-thumbnail, channel-views etc) when the video is accessed through search functionality.
+    2) Update the search.jsx so that it takes real-time details about the video's channel desciption and display it, since it shows random data (video-thumbnail, channel-views etc) when the video is accessed through search functionality.
-    4) Show videos based on audience preferences and filter them accordingly
+    3) Show videos based on audience preferences and filter them accordingly
-    5) Plans on implementing lazy loading in the future
+    4) Plans on implementing lazy loading in the future

 #   📄 License
 This project is licensed under the MIT License.